oauth-wg/draft-ietf-oauth-status-list/draft-looker-jwt-cwt-status-list.md

 3. The result of the gZIP compression is then encoded as URL-safe base64 encoding without padding encoding as defined in Section 2 of {{RFC7515}} and stored as a string.

-Example of a byte representing 8 statuses (1-bit status list) with indices 0,1,2,3,4,5,6,7 (1 byte):
+Example of a two byte status list representing 16 statuses (1-bit status list) with indices 0 to 16 (2 bytes):

 ~~~ ascii-art